MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/properties-accessibility.md

 **TabIndex** – Determines if the control participates in keyboard navigation.

 Keyboard navigation is an important aspect of any app.
-For many the keyboard is more efficient than using touch or a mouse and it enables screen readers for the visually impaired.
+For many, the keyboard is more efficient than using touch or a mouse.
 The navigation order should:
 - Mirror what is seen visually.
 - Only have a tab stop at controls that are interactive.
 - Follow either an intuitive across and then down "Z" order or a down and then across "reverse-N" order.

-The above requirements will be met with the default **TabIndex** values and we recommend that you do not change them.
-The default is what most users expect visually and it will work well with a screen reader.
-But there may be cases in which you will want to override the default.
-Use the **TabIndex** property and the [**Container**](control-container) to make adjustments to the navigation order.

 The **TabIndex** property has two recommended values: